tf13/ascii_art_generator/README.md

 1. Open your web browser and navigate to http://127.0.0.1:5000.
 2. Enter the text you want to convert in the input field.
+3. Select your preferred font style from the dropdown menu.
-3. Click the "Generate" button.
+4. Click the "Generate" button.
-4. The ASCII art will appear below the form.
+5. The ASCII art will appear below the form in your chosen style.